TERMS AND CONDITIONS

 - New keys will not be issued to returning members until either their old key is returned, or the lost key fee is paid.

 Horse riding is a high-risk activity.
 When you ride in Te Ngahere o Woodhill you do so at your own risk, so stay alert to the hazards of the environment.
-If you identify a hazard, please report it immediately to the Kake Hōiho staff if they are present on site, call the office (09 420 9566 ext.1 – 9 am to 5 pm Monday to Friday) or email your concerns to firstname.lastname@example.org.
-Please provide as much detail as possible to allow prompt removal/management of the hazard.
+If you identify a hazard, please report it to the Kake Hōiho staff if they are present on site, call the office (09 420 9566 ext.1 9 am to 5 pm Monday to Friday) or email the details to email@example.com.
+Please provide as much information as possible to allow for the prompt removal/management of the hazard.
+These terms and conditions are subject to change and amendment.

 Vehicles left in the forest after hours will either be towed at the owner’s expense or incur the release fee charged by First Security: